itsautfullday/email_credit_tracker/README.md

 Firstly this should be called an Email automated Debit Manager.
 This name is not simple hence we will name it Simple Expense tracker.

 MVP as of 26/02/24 :
 1.CRUD operations on an Expense
 2.All Expenses viewable in a single list
 3.Automated Email reading and Creation of Expenses 4.Highlighting of Email read expenses and their annotation flow

+MVP Update as of 1/06/24
+1.CRU operations on an Expense :white_check_mark:
+2.Delete operation yet to be added : not P0
+2.All Expenses viewable in a single list :white_check_mark:
+3.Automated Email reading and Creation of Expenses :white_check_mark:
+4.Highlighting of Email read expenses and their annotation flow : not done, not P0

 Good to have features: